LibrePDF/OpenPDF/README.md

 - The 2.0.x Branch requires Java 17 or later.
 - The 1.4.x Branch requires Java 11 or later.
 - The 1.3.x Branch requires Java 8 or later.

+### OpenPDF Java package name change from com.lowagie to org.openpdf

+* [Openpdf-core-legacy](openpdf-core-legacy) - Maven artifactId: openpdf.
+This is the legacy OpenPDF core package, which uses the old Java package name `com.lowagie`.
+This will be removed in the future, so please migrate.
+* [Openpdf-core-modern](openpdf-core-modern) - Maven artifactId: openpdf-core-modern.
+This is the modern OpenPDF core package, which uses the new Java package name `org.openpdf`.
+This is the recommended package to use in new code.

 ### UTF-8 Fonts